Ōpōtiki: History

 The place name, Ōpōtiki-mai-tawhiti, originally belonged to a pond on a hill east of the mouth of the Waiotahe River.
 It means "the place of Pōtiki from afar" and refers to Pōtiki-mai-tawhiti who is said to have come from Hawaiki to Aotearoa in pre-contact times. but came to be used for the wider region.
 The name subsequently came to be used for the region as a whole and was applied to the site of the settlement by the first European settlers in 1840.

 In 1840, the New Zealand Church Missionary Society (CMS) established a station in Ōpōtiki. Ōpōtiki was the traditional centre of the Māori iwi (tribe) Te Whakatōhea.
 On 2 March 1865, CMS missionary Carl Völkner was killed by local Māori for acting as a spy for the New Zealand Government.
 In response to Völkner's death, the New Zealand Government dispatched military expeditions to Ōpotiki to hunt down his killers.
 Several local people were arrested, with some being executed.
 The Government also confiscated a large area of land stretching from Matatā to the east of Ōpōtiki from local Bay of Plenty tribes including Te Whakatōhea.

 Military settlers settled in Ōpōtiki, which became the main government centre in eastern Bay of Plenty.
 By 1882, Ōpotiki had become a town district and subsequently became a borough in 1908.
 Between 1901 and 1936, the population rose from 627 to 1,437.

+In 1964 a large flood damaged the town.
+A proposal was made to relocate the town to the Hukutaia Hills but instead the government to chose to improve stopbanks.
+In 2024 the Opotiki District Council planned on using the fast-track legislation to intensify housing in the hills.

 Ōpōtiki's economy was based on agriculture, becoming a bustling dairy town until the 1980s.
 During the 1980s, the town was adversely affected by economic reforms which led to the closure of two clothing factories in nearby Waimana and layoffs in the public works.
 Between 1996 and 2001, the population declined by 3.7%.
 During the early 21st century, the town's economy was boosted by the development of horticulture plantations and an offshore mussel farm.

 By the 2020s, Ōpōtiki had developed a reputation nationally for its significant gang presence and their associated criminal activities.
 According to 1News, the three dominant gangs in Ōpōtiki are the Black Power chapter Mangu Kaha, the Ōpōtiki Mongrel Mob and the Mongrel Mob Barbarians.
 On 14 June 2023, a tangihanga (funeral) procession led to the temporary closure of several local schools and public transportation.
 This became a political issue with the Prime Minister, Chris Hipkins, commenting on it.